ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Introduction

-We evaluate ExploraCoder on an existing multi-API benchmark (Torchdata-Github) and a newly constructed benchmark (Torchdata-Manual) that involves more complex API interactions.
-Experimental results demonstrate that ExploraCoder significantly improves performance for models lacking prior API knowledge, achieving an absolute increase of 11.24\% over naive RAG approaches and 14.07\% over pretraining methods in pass@10.
-Moreover, we find that the integration of a self-debug mechanism in CoAE further boosts ExploraCoder’s performance on more challenging tasks.
-Comprehensive ablation and case studies are conducted to provide further insights into the effectiveness of ExploraCoder.
+Evaluating unseen-library-oriented code generation requires an unexposed library.
+Prior works \citep{zan_private-library-oriented_2023,ma_compositional_2024} have created simple benchmarks using the Torchdata library, as it strikes a balance between minimum client code use for researcher's problem designing and limited exposure to modern LLMs.
+However, benchmarking multiple unseen-API tasks remains underexplored.
+To address this gap and better reflect real-world complex programming challenges, we constructed a new Torchdata-based benchmark, \textbf{Torchdata-Manual}, featuring complex multi-API problems.
+Experimental results on our Torchdata-Manual and an existing Torchdata-Github benchmarks demonstrate that ExploraCoder significantly improves performance for models lacking prior API knowledge, achieving absolute gains of up to 11.99\% over various retrieval-based approaches and 17.28\% over pretraining methods in pass@10.
+Moreover, we find the integration of an intermediate self-debug mechanism further boosts ExploraCoder’s performance on more challenging tasks.

-This paper makes the following contributions: \begin{itemize}[leftmargin=0.4cm] \item \textbf{A novel iterative generation method.} We propose a novel Chain-of-API-Exploration (CoAE) mechanism for step-wise code generation.
-In each intermediate step, CoAE generates partial API invocations based on limited API documentation and leverages execution signals to rectify coding decisions in real time.

-\item \textbf{An Exploratory-Programming-inspired framework.} We design a unified framework, ExploraCoder, to integrate CoAE with other effective techniques.
-ExploraCoder is inspired by the exploratory programming paradigm observed in human developers\citep{exploratory_programming}, who actively read API documents and gather more API usage experience from trial execution.
-Experimental results indicate the superiority of ExploraCoder’s design beyond the simple stacking of techniques.